If 10-year-olds can't drive to the mall or earn a paycheck, how are they ending up clad in push-up bras, tube tops and low-riding jeans?

 Yet, whether it's a push-up bikini for second graders or a pair of shorts with provocative writing across the bum, the underlying issue is what type of message clothing like this is sending to young girls, Granderson writes.

-The American Psychological Association's Task Force on the Sexualization of Girls reported in 2007 that "If girls purchase (or ask their parents to purchase) products and clothes designed to make them look physically appealing and sexy, and if they style their identities after the sexy celebrities who populate their cultural landscape, they are, in effect, sexualizing themselves."
+The American Psychological Association's Task Force on the Sexualization of Girls reported in 2007 that "If girls purchase (or ask their parents to purchase) products and clothes designed to make them look physically appealing and sexy, and if they style their identities after the sexy celebrities who populate their cultural landscape, they are, in effect, sexualizing themselves."3 comments on this story

 Such behavior can cause serious repercussions later in life, such as impaired mental performance, low self-esteem, depression and eating disorders, according to the report.
 It can also lead girls and young women to "place appearance and physical attractiveness at the center of women's value."